behave/behave/docs/comparison.rst

 * Has separate context objects for various levels: ``glc``, ``ftc`` and ``scc``.
 These relate to global, feature and scenario levels respectively.

-The issues we had with Freshen that suppoed us using it were:
+The issues we had with Freshen that stopped us using it were:

 * The integration with the nose runner made it quite hard to properly debug how and why tests were failing.
 Quite often you'd get a rather cryptic